1972 Lake Winnebago mid-air collision: North Central Airlines Flight 290

 North Central Airlines Flight 290 was a regularly scheduled flight which usually originated in Houghton, Michigan, and stopped at Ironwood, Michigan, and Green Bay, Oshkosh, and Milwaukee, Wisconsin, before terminating at Chicago, Illinois.
 On June 29, 1972, bad weather in northern Michigan necessitated cancellation of the Houghton-Ironwood and Ironwood-Green Bay legs, and the flight originated at Green Bay, using a replacement crew sent from Chicago to Green Bay.

-The aircraft operating the flight, a Convair CV-580, departed Green Bay at around 10:30 a.m.
+The aircraft operating the flight, a Convair CV-580 registered N90858, departed Green Bay at around 10:30 a.m.
 CDT, proceeding to Oshkosh under visual flight rules (VFR).
 At 10:36:11 a.m.
 CDT, the air traffic controller at Oshkosh cleared Flight 290 to land.
 The flight crew's acknowledgment five seconds later was the last communication with North Central Flight 290.

 Air Wisconsin Flight 671

 Air Wisconsin Flight 671 was a regularly scheduled flight from Chicago, Illinois, to Appleton, Wisconsin, with a stopover at Sheboygan County Memorial Airport west of Sheboygan, Wisconsin.
-Operated by a de Havilland Canada DHC-6 Twin Otter, it departed Chicago at 9:28 a.m.
+Operated by a de Havilland Canada DHC-6 Twin Otter registered N4043B, it departed Chicago at 9:28 a.m.
 CDT on June 29, 1972, bound for Sheboygan under an instrument flight rules (IFR) plan; en route, the flight crew abandoned its IFR plan and completed the first leg of the flight under VFR.

-The plane departed Sheboygan 13 minutes late, at 10:23 a.m.
+Flight 671 departed Sheboygan 13 minutes late, at 10:23 a.m.
 CDT, bound for Appleton, operating under VFR.
 At about 10:30 a.m.
 CDT, the flight crew contacted the Air Wisconsin office in Appleton, stating that they anticipated arriving at Appleton at 10:44 a.m.
 CDT.
 This was the last communication with Air Wisconsin Flight 671.

 Collision

-Operating in bright sunshine beneath a scattered cloud layer, Flights 290 and 671 collided at 10:36:47 a.m.
+Operating in bright sunshine beneath a scattered cloud layer, Flight 290 and Flight 671 collided at 10:36:47 a.m.
 CDT over Wisconsin's Lake Winnebago about 6 nmi south of Appleton and 2.5 nmi east of Neenah, Wisconsin, at an altitude of about 2,500 feet (762 m).
 The left wing of Flight 671 hit the left wing of Flight 290.
 The collision resulted in an explosion which tore off most of the Twin Otter's wing, and around a quarter of the CV-580's left wing.
-The collision left both aircraft uncontrollable resulting in both crashing into Lake Winnebago around 2 nmi east of Neenah Light.
+The collision left both aircraft uncontrollable, resulting in both crashing into Lake Winnebago around 2 nmi east of Neenah Light.

 The National Transportation Safety Board noted that the North Central crew would have had to look toward the sun to see the approaching Air Wisconsin plane and concluded that they took no evasive action.
 Some eyewitnesses believed that the Air Wisconsin Twin Otter began a turn seconds before the collision, but the NTSB did not find sufficient evidence to conclude that the Air Wisconsin crew took evasive action.
 The rate of closure during the final five seconds before the collision was 688 ft/s.